-ACTIVITY 2009-14: PAYMENT STANDARD CHANGES BETWEEN REGULAR REEXAMINATIONS Unit of Measurement Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$246,302,481 \$246,059,768 \$328,296,876 No
+ACTIVITY 2009-14: PAYMENT STANDARD CHANGES BETWEEN REGULAR REEXAMINATIONS Unit of Measurement Baseline Benchmark Outcome Benchmar Achieved?
+CE #1: Agency Cost Savings CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$246,302,481 \$246,059,768 \$347,172,501 No

-^{}This metric reflects a slight HAP increase of \$29,719, 272.
+^{}This metric reflects a slight HAP increase of \$24,134,541.
 HAP changes are a result of an increase in the Santa Clara County rental market rents, combined with a marked increase in the number of owner-requested rent adjustments.

-There were no changes to the activity's metrics, baselines or benchmarks during FY2020.
+There were no changes to the activity's metrics, baselines or benchmarks during FY2021.

 The challenges in achieving this activity's benchmark savings are a result of Santa Clara County's expensive rental market coupled with a lower than usual inventory of affordable housing.
-In addition, there has been a continued increase in the number of owner-requested rent adjustments seeking the maximum rent allowed under the payment standard for their unit size.
+In addition, there has been an increase to HAP payments due to the adverse effects of job and income loss related to the COVID-19 pandemic.